SeanDS/zero/README.md

 simulate transfer functions and noise in linear electronic circuits, SI unit parsing and formatting and more.

-This tool is inspired by, and partially based on, [LISO](https://wiki.projekt.uni-hannover.de/aei-geo-q/start/software/liso) and [Elektrotickle](https://github.com/tobin/Elektrotickle/).
-It also (somewhat) understands LISO input and output files.
+This tool is inspired by [LISO](https://wiki.projekt.uni-hannover.de/aei-geo-q/start/software/liso).
+It also (somewhat) understands LISO input and output files, and can plot or re-simulate their contents.

 ## Program and library
 The simulator tries to replicate LISO's operation: a small signal ac analysis.